Jaguar: Taxonomy

 Reginald Innes Pocock placed the jaguar in the genus Panthera and observed that it shares several morphological features with the leopard (P. pardus).
 He, therefore, concluded that they are most closely related to each other.
 Results of morphological and genetic research indicate a clinal north–south variation between populations, but no evidence for subspecific differentiation.
 DNA analysis of 84 jaguar samples from South America revealed that the gene flow between jaguar populations in Colombia was high in the past.
-Since 2017, the jaguar is considered to be a monotypic taxon.
+Since 2017, the jaguar is considered to be a monotypic taxon, though the modern Panthera onca onca is still distinguished from two fossil subspecies, Panthera onca augusta and Panthera onca mesembrina.
+However, the 2024 study suggested that the validity of subspecific assignments on both P. o. augusta and P. o. mesembrina remains unresolved, since both fossil and living jaguars show a considerable variation in morphometry.